5 Tips for Choosing a Property Manager

 If the price is right…

-Every landlord needs to budget otherwise they may compromise their rental yield.
-When searching for a property manager it is important to have a figure in mind that you would like to spend, try and find something in your budget.
-Alternatively, it can be handy to have an additional figure in mind which is the maximum you are willing to spend before you start to compromise your profit too much.
+Every landlord needs to budget; otherwise, they may compromise their rental yield.
+When searching for a property manager, it is important to have a figure in mind that you would like to spend, and try to find something within your budget.
+Alternatively, it can be handy to have an additional figure in mind, which is the maximum you are willing to spend before you start to compromise your profit too much.

-Monthly charges can either be a fixed fee, regardless of your rental income, or a percentage of your rental yield, this can cost anywhere between 8-12% of your total monthly revenue.
+Monthly charges can either be a fixed fee, regardless of your rental income, or a percentage of your rental yield.
+This can cost anywhere between 8% and 12% of your total monthly revenue.

 But this price is rarely the final figure.

 The fantastic thing about most property management companies is that they can be tailored to your specifications.
-You can add and remove certain factors of the property management to ensure that you are getting the right package for you.
+You can add and remove certain factors of property management to ensure that you get the right package.

-Not only are there additional services which come with additional price tags, but many companies also have hidden fees which may be buried away in the small print.
+Not only are additional services associated with additional price tags, but many companies also have hidden fees that may be buried in the small print.

 • Property vacancy fees